wetryingtodorock/getblock-docs/en/rpc-service/avax/ws/avax_eth_getBlockByNumber.md

 ---
-title: avax:eth_getBlockByNumber \[WebSocket\]
+title: avax:eth_getBlockByNumber - Avalanche
-description: Returns information about a block by block number.
+description: Example code for the avax:eth_getBlockByNumber ws method. Сomplete guide on how to use avax:eth_getBlockByNumber ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters